Semi-Charmed Life: Usage in media

 "Semi-Charmed Life" has been used in various media including film, television shows, and video games.
 The song had prominent appearances in Contact (1997), Excess Baggage (1997), Wild Things (1998), Dirty Work (1998), Gigli (2003), Game Night (2018), and The Lovebirds (2020).
 Despite not appearing on the film's soundtrack, "Semi-Charmed Life" was praised for its appearance in the 1999 teen sex comedy film American Pie.
 The song was also featured on the soundtrack for the 2005 film A Lot Like Love.
-The song is featured in the 2019 episode "Story Tank" of Henry Danger.
-The song is sampled twice in the album Mouth Silence, most prominently in the track "Piss", which creates a mash-up the song with Rock Your Body and Tubthumping, along with other tracks, and replaces certain words in "Semi-Charmed Life" with a vocal sample of the word "Piss" from Tubthumping for comedic value.
 Additionally, a mash-up of "Semi-Charmed Life" and "Call Me Maybe" circulated on the Internet in the middle of 2012.
 A cover version of the song was featured in the video game Alvin and the Chipmunks (2007).
 "Semi-Charmed Life" also appears as a playable track in the music rhythm video game Guitar Hero: Van Halen (2009) in addition to being downloadable content in Rock Band 4 (2015) and Rocksmith 2014 (2014).
 The song was used in the original theatrical trailer for Disney's The Tigger Movie (2000); a Disney spokeswoman said that she was not aware of the sexual content within the song's lyrics.
+The song was also used in some trailers for Mr. Nice Guy, starring Jackie Chan.

 Cover versions

 Singers and bands of various genres have covered the song in their own style.
 American pop-rap duo Timeflies heavily sampled "Semi-Charmed Life" in their song "Semi-Charmed", which was released in November 2017.
 American rock band XEB, which consists of three of the founding members of Third Eye Blind, performed "Semi-Charmed Life" while touring in 2017.
 In October 2017, Mokita and Maty Noyes collaborated on the song "Goodbye", which repurposes the chorus of "Semi-Charmed Life".
 In 2018, American singer-songwriter Cassadee Pope referenced "Semi-Charmed Life" in her song "How I Feel Right Now".
 Dance Gavin Dance released a cover of the song on Hopeless Records' compilation album Songs That Saved My Life (2018).
 Four Year Strong released a cover of the song on their third studio album Explains It All (2009).
+Artist Machine Gun Kelly sampled the song in his record "Starman" from his album Lost Americana (2025).